CredHub Credential Types

 Page last updated:

-This topic describes the different credential types supported by CredHub.
+There are different credential types that are supported by CredHub.

-CredHub supports different types of credentials to simplify generating and managing multi-part credentials.
+You can use these credentials to simplify generating and managing multi-part credentials.
 For example, a TLS certificate contains three parts: the root certificate authority (CA), the certificate, and the private key.
-CredHub supports all three parts, which helps keep connection requests from being rejected erroneously.
+CredHub supports all these parts, which helps keep connection requests from being rejected erroneously.

 CredHub supports the following credential types:

 For every credential type, secret values are encrypted before storage.
-For instance, the private key of a certificate-type credential and the password of a user-type credential are encrypted before storage.
-For JSON and Value type credentials, the full contents are encrypted before storage.
+For example, the private key of a certificate type credential and the password of a user type credential are encrypted before storage.
+For JSON and value type credentials, the full contents are encrypted before storage.

 The BOSH Director interpolates the key value from the credential response for a deployment variable.